CDRH/sparc/README.md

 cp config/secrets.demo.yml config/secrets.yml
 ```

-Now you can run `rake secret` as many times as you like to generate new secrets for your `config/secrets.yml` file.
+Now you can run `rails secret` as many times as you like to generate new secrets for your `config/secrets.yml` file.

 ### Database